Southern Manifesto

 The Declaration of Constitutional Principles (known informally as the Southern Manifesto) was a document written in February and March 1956, during the 84th United States Congress, in opposition to racial integration of public places.
-The manifesto was signed by 19 US Senators and 82 Representatives from the Southern United States.
+The manifesto was signed by 19 US senators and 82 representatives from the Southern United States.
 The signatories included the entire congressional delegations from Alabama, Arkansas, Georgia, Louisiana, Mississippi, South Carolina, and Virginia, most of the members from Florida and North Carolina, and several members from Tennessee and Texas.
 All of them were from the former Confederate states.
 97 were Democrats; 4 were Republicans.

 The Manifesto was drafted to support reversing the landmark Supreme Court 1954 ruling Brown v.
 Board of Education, which determined that segregation of public schools was unconstitutional.
 School segregation laws were some of the most enduring and best-known of the Jim Crow laws that characterized the South at the time.

 "Massive resistance" to federal court orders requiring school integration was already being practiced across the South, and was not caused by the Manifesto.
 Senator J. William Fulbright of Arkansas had worked behind the scenes to tone down the original harsh draft.
 The final version did not pledge to nullify the Brown decision, nor did it support extralegal resistance to desegregation.
 Instead, it was mostly a states' rights attack against the judicial branch for overstepping its role.

-The Southern Manifesto accused the Supreme Court of "clear abuse of judicial power" and promised to use "all lawful means to bring about a reversal of this decision which is contrary to the Constitution and to prevent the use of force in its implementation."
+The Southern Manifesto accused the Supreme Court of "clear abuse of judicial power" and promised to use "all lawful means to bring about a reversal of this decision which is contrary to the Constitution and to prevent the use of force in its implementation".
 It suggested that the Tenth Amendment should limit the reach of the Supreme Court on such issues.
 Senators in the Southern Caucus led the opposition, with Strom Thurmond writing the initial draft and Richard Russell the final version.

-Three Democratic senators from the former Confederate states (all of whom had presidential ambitions) did not sign:
+Three Democratic senators from the former Confederate states did not sign: